egorsmkv/laravel-admin/README.md

 # Laravel Admin

-This is convenient project that mixes Laravel, AdminLTE2, and spatie-permissions.
+This is a convenient project that mixes Laravel, AdminLTE2, and spatie-permissions.

 ### Screenshots